nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following activity diagram summaries the flow of event when a user executes the addon command:
 ![AddOn_Activity_Diagram](images/AddOn_Activity_Diagram.png)

 ### FindAll Feature
 #### Implementation
-The FindAll feature allows a user to find entries that match all the keywords provided by the user.
+The FindAll feature allows a user to find entries that match **ALL** the keywords provided by the user.
 This enables the user to easily sieve out all the entries that meet every single requirement the user is looking for, which will be useful when deciding where to eat.